GIVING BACK TO THE COMMUNITY

 J. Lynch has a long-standing partnership with Stella Maris Ursuline High School located in Hualien, Taiwan.

-We aim to support this school as we know schools located in rural areas might receive less funding and resource than the others.
-We continually provide food and household essentials like bedding items and blankets, to allow the students to feel comfortable and focus on their learning and improvement.
+We support this school as we know schools located in rural areas tend to receive less funding and resource than the ones in the cities.
+We continually provide food and home textile essentials like bedding items and blankets, to allow the students to feel comfortable and focus on their learning and improvement.

 In 2021, both the female and male basketball teams performed brilliantly competing against teams from big cities and schools at the High School Basketball League (HBL) and getting very close to reaching the top 16.

-In 2021, we’ve donated the savory rice cake to the students hoping they can enjoy some extraordinary taste while training for the basketball league.
+In 2021, we’ve donated the savory rice cake to the students for them to enjoy some extraordinary taste during their training for the basketball league.

-In 2022, we’ve also donated many blankets, pillow, and bedding items to the student.
+In 2022, we’ve also donated many blankets, pillows, and bedding items to the student.